 There are a number of different native bushes and shrubs that can be found in the boreal forests, deciduous forests and grasslands of Canada.
 Bushes and shrubs can be found in upland areas, coastal areas and along shorelines.
 A few examples of bushes and shrubs found in Canada include green alder, saskatoon juneberry, chokecherry, wild lilac and stinky rabbitbrush.

-Various species of hoofstock can be found from the grasslands of Canada deep into the tundra.
+Various species of hoofstock can be found on a Canadian animals list, from the grasslands of Canada deep into the tundra.
 Caribou, musk oxen and reindeer all live in the cold regions of the tundra.
 Moose, elk, mountain goats and deer all live in the forests and grasslands.

 The Canadian tundra is home only to a few small mammal species, such as lemmings, foxes and rabbits.
 The forests and grasslands of the country are home to a variety of small mammals like porcupine, rabbits, gray foxes, badgers, raccoons, chipmunks and squirrels.

 Wolves are one of the most commonly found large mammals in Canada, as they can be found in all regions of the country.
-Other large mammals that can be found, primarily in the forests and grasslands of Canada, include bobcats, cougars and bears.
+Other large mammals that can be found on a Canadian animals list, primarily in the forests and grasslands of the country, include bobcats, cougars and bears.
 The only bear not found in the forests and grasslands is the polar bear, which is found exclusively in the tundra region.